Skip to content

 cauliflower heads in a basket

-Speaking of cruciferous vegetables, cauliflower is also a great vegetable to add to your routine to help fight off inflammation.
+Broccoli’s cousin, cauliflower, is also a great vegetable to add to your routine to help fight off inflammation.
 For starters, it’s teeming with antioxidants.

 “One particular antioxidant in cauliflower, sulforaphane, may reduce your risk of heart disease, type 2 diabetes, and cancer,” says Alyssa Pacheco, RD.
+“I love to add olive oil, salt, pepper, garlic powder, onion powder, and a sprinkle of parmesan cheese when roasting it.”

 8. Red bell peppers